How do colours affect your look?

 If you have cool skin tone, you would be either Winter or Summer:

-If your natural hair has darker tones, you would fall into WINTER colour palette,
+If your natural hair has darker tones, you would fall into WINTER color palette,

-If your hair has lighter tones, than you would have SUMMER colour palette.
+If your hair has lighter tones, than you would have SUMMER color palette.

 If you have warm skin tone, you would be either Spring or Autumn.

-If your natural hair has darker tones, you would fall into AUTUMN colour palette.
+If your natural hair has darker tones, you would fall into AUTUMN color palette.

-If your hair has lighter tones, than you would have SPRING colour palette.
+If your hair has lighter tones, than you would have SPRING color palette.

 COOL-DEEP-BRIGHT